 Guy has had his musical storytelling influenced by artists like Blind Willie McTell and Big Bill Broonzy, and his musicality from artists as diverse as Lightnin’ Hopkins and Babatunde Olatunji.
 However, there’s one man that Guy most credits for his harmonica techniques, by stealing and crediting from him everything that he could, and that man is the legendary Sonny Terry.

-Guy’s new album, Sonny & Brownie’s Last Train – A Look Back at Brownie McGhee and Sonny Terry, is an homage to these two hugely influential artists, not only on Guy’s career, but to thousands of musicians around the world.
+Guy’s album Sonny & Brownie’s Last Train – A Look Back at Brownie McGhee and Sonny Terry is an homage to these two hugely influential artists, not only to Guy’s career, but to thousands of musicians around the world.
 One such artist is the Italian harmonica ace, Fabrizio Poggi, who collaborates with and produced this recording.